Maria Francesca Ciotta Clinical Psychologist, London & Online Therapy

 I qualified as a Clinical Psychologist, which involved rigorous academic and clinical training over six years of full-time study, research, and clinical placements.

-In the private sector, I have worked with people who have been struggling with psychological problems for many years.
-These difficulties have included anxiety, depression, addictions, relationship difficulties, post-traumatic stress, adjustment disorder, and personality-related problems.
+In the private sector, I have worked with people experiencing anxiety, depression, addictions, relationship difficulties, post-traumatic stress, adjustment disorder, and personality-related problems.
 I specialise in working with people who have suffered traumas and adverse life experiences and continue to struggle with their effects and other difficulties that impact areas of their lives, such as relationships and daily functioning.
 I work with adults and young adults, such as university students.
 My approach focuses on learning how to manage problems in the present moment mainly using DBT and CBT.
 However, this may also contemplate exploring the influence of early life experiences and stressors in developing emotional problems.

 I believe the therapeutic relationship is essential to helping people explore and understand themselves.
 Therefore, I aim to create an open and trusting rapport with each client in therapy as they make sense of their experiences and work towards their goals.
 I believe evidence-based treatments provide invaluable support when people are facing overwhelming challenges in their life.
 They can help develop strategies to expand psychological awareness that will be useful in the long term.
 I work together with clients to develop a shared understanding of their difficulties.
 My approach considers both the person and the relationships between them and the environment in which they live.
 The focus is, therefore, the person with their emotions.
 The emphasis is on working closely to build on existing skills and helpful behaviours.